A few things occurred to me whilst I listened and chewed:

 Get the Flock outta here:

 In this flock there were black, white, mottled grey, variations on the standard pigeon plumage and a whole variety.
 So what, well have you seen such variety in robins, magpies, or even seagulls?
 The answers no, normally in wild animals they all look very much alike.
-The variety we see in domestic animals is only transitory, leave two fancy gold fish in the same bowl (even ones with outlandish ones with long tails or bulbous eyes) and they will interbreed and return to a common ancestor.
+The variety we see in domestic animals is on

 The same goes for dogs and cats.
 So why haven’t all these wild pigeons breed back to a common cliff dwelling ancestors’ plumage?
 Well 2 minutes on the web and I have my answer, I won’t rehash the facts but basically in towns not many things eat them, there’s plenty of food so birds of a feather flock together and they tend to mate with similar coloured birds.